 Travelling expenses no longer deductible

-As foreshadowed in the 2017 budget announcements, the Treasury Laws Amendment (Housing Tax Integrity) Bill 2017 provides that travel expenditure incurred in earning income from residential premises is not deductible and cannot form part of the cost base of the property for CGT purposes.
+As foreshadowed in the 2017 budget announcements, the Treasury Laws Amendment (Housing Tax Integrity) Bill 2017 (now law) provides that travel expenditure incurred in earning income from residential premises is not deductible and cannot form part of the cost base of the property for CGT purposes.

 This applies from 1 July 2017.